bstapleton/flashcards-laravel/README.md

 1. Usual php stuff `composer install`
 2. `php artisan l5-swagger:generate` to generate the API contract
+3. `php artisan migrate:fresh` to set up the DB
+4. `php artisan db:seed` if you can't be bothered making your own stuff and just want to have a poke around
-3. `php artisan serve` and you can check it out in Swagger
+5. `php artisan serve` and you can check it out in Swagger

 ## Anything else?